Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

 [Tizen.Applications](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.html)
 namespace defines 5 states with corresponding state change methods.
-A state change method is triggered after each state change: whenever the application is created, starts running, or is paused, resumed, or terminated.
+A state change method is triggered after each state change: whenever the application is created, starts running, is paused, resumed, or terminated.
 The application must [react to each state change appropriately](#fundamentals).